Riley-D-1/Flint/README.md

 - This is my second ever time using JS and my most complex use of CSS and Html ever so please ignore the fact everything took ages.
 - The demo is currently  lacking lots of the core ideas and functionality such as printing, saving flashcards to the web and etc.
+- This week (Signal theme week) was only a 7 hour project (mecenaries used cause exams) and is therefore quite lacking
 ### Showcase of Project
 Screenshot
 ![alt text](Flint_Screenshot.png)

 ## How to I tick the theme Signal
+I created a signal game

 ### Why did I create flint?
 I created flint in order to remove the paywall locked features of popular flashcard apps and allow for easier creation of flashcards.
 I especially wanted to improve on the printing provess of existing flashcard apps which led to the creation of this program.